Systemcluster/kitoken/README.md

 let encoder = Kitoken::from_tiktoken_file("models/cl100k_base.tiktoken")?;
 ```

-Tiktoken is a `BPE` tokenizer with a custom definition format used by OpenAI for GPT-3 and newer models using `BytePair` tokenization.
+Tiktoken is a `BPE` tokenizer with a custom definition format used by OpenAI for GPT-3 and newer models using `BytePair` tokenization in byte mode.

 Tiktoken definitions contain a sorted vocabulary of base64 encoded bytes and corresponding token ids without any additional metadata.
 Special tokens and the split regex are expected to be provided separately, but will be inferred from the data for common models including GPT-3, GPT-4 and GPT-4o.
 For other models, or depending on the data and requirements, these values can be adjusted manually.